solo-io/gloo/docs/tutorials/openfaas.md

 This document shows how to access your OpenFaaS functions securly via Gloo.
 We will deploy everything to minikube.
 With minor adjustments can be applied to any kubernets cluster.

-# Deploy OpenFaas & Gloo
+# Deploy OpenFaaS & Gloo
-The official OpenFaas install guide is here: https://docs.openfaas.com/deployment/kubernetes/
+The official OpenFaaS install guide is here: https://docs.openfaas.com/deployment/kubernetes/

 The TL;DR version for a minikube setup: